 TAG will craft best-practice procedures and make recommendations that allow the facility, its verticals and teams to operate in an optimized state.
 In addition, the firm will guide its clients through the transformation phase to ensure that their leaders, processes and systems are working in synchrony.
 “Training is an important part of the service we offer,” Weiss adds.

 TAG offers professional coaching services that include leaderships development and improved communications skills to individuals, teams and organizations.

-By tailoring the experience to each specific health systems’ needs, TAG’s clients develop new skills and further their existing strengths.
-With a range of professional coaching models and packages, it offers countless opportunities for health care systems to learn and grow.
+By tailoring the experience to each specific health systems’ needs, TAG’s clients develop new skills and build their existing strengths.
+With a range of professional coaching models and packages, it offers opportunities for health care systems to learn and grow.

 To capitalize on new efficiency opportunities, TAG makes an effort to keep up with the latest technologies and industry knowledge within the fast-evolving health sector.

 “A lot of companies treat a health system like an annuity,” says Bruce Kellerman, vice president of sales and marketing.
 “They find the easy money.
 We don’t do that.
-We go beyond recovery into a different plane where we operate with no competition.
-When you look at our full suite of solutions and what we offer, there really is no other company that does what we do,” Kellerman says.
+We go beyond recovery into a different plane where we operate with no competition.”